sciencenerd880/backdoor-nn-eval/README.md

 - `models/`: Contains the weights and architectures of the models.
 Original source from the google drive: https://drive.google.com/file/d/1-fI1KVbgAdRkCSLJxT7MKz-AIT7E3iDV/view
 - `output/`: Contains the output for Neural Cleanse and Grad-CAM
 - `src/`: Core Python scripts for loading, evaluating, and detecting backdoors.
+- `semantic-backdoor-soda/`: A modified module which was originally implemented by (Bing Sun, 2024).
+Due to the size upload restriction (<100MB per file), the google drive link to unzip can be found here. https://drive.google.com/file/d/1STFM34q0BGak5HYnK4FuA1bvBxCHePWo/view?usp=sharing

 ## How to Run
 1. Run `pip install -r requirements.txt` to install required packages.